I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 Boating experience.
 What boating experience?

-You don’t need any boating experience to rent and drive one of the 16 boats offered by Le Boat.
+You don’t need any boating experience to rent and drive one of the 16 boats offered.
 In fact they told me that 50% of their renters are non-boaters.

 Nonetheless you must show proof of competency.
-Le Boat offers a comprehensive course both onboard and off as part of their orientation.
+As part of their orientation, they offer a comprehensive course both onboard and off.
 They ensure that the operator is both competent and confident in the operation of the cruiser before they leave the base.
 Also, every boat is provided with a full set of charts so as long as you learn which side of the red and green buoys to be on, you’re good to go.

-With so much experience in Europe, Le Boat also know what their boats need to keep them in operation.
+With so much experience in Europe, the company knows what their boats need to keep them in operation.
 Cue the steel hull.
 While they aren’t indestructible, they’re pretty darned close.

 How our four night trip unfolded